JRLambert/JRLambert/README.md

 - 👋 Hi, I’m @JRLambert
-- 👀 I’m interested in learning more about coding
+- 👀 I’m interested in learning more about coding, and more about computers.
-- 🌱 I’m currently learning basic HTML coding
+- 🌱 I’m currently learning basic HTML coding with Freecodecamp.com
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---